doublewordai/arxiv-daily-digest/README.md

 # arXiv Daily Digest

-**Never miss relevant research papers again.** This tool automatically fetches new papers from arXiv, evaluates them against your team's interests using AI, and delivers a curated digest to Slack every day.
+**Never miss relevant research papers again.** This tool automatically fetches new papers from arXiv, evaluates them against your team's interests in batch using a LLM provided by Doubleword, and delivers a curated digest to Slack every day.

 ## What It Does

 Every day, hundreds of papers get published on arXiv.
 This tool:

-1. **Fetches** new papers matching your keywords (with smart Monday handling for weekend gaps)
+1. **Fetches** new papers matching your keywords
 2. **Evaluates** each paper's relevance using the Doubleword Batch API
 3. **Ranks** papers by how well they match your team's focus
 4. **Delivers** the top 10 most relevant papers directly to Slack